afonsobarros/reactnd-project-readable/README.md

 This is an assessment project for Udacity's [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019), developed by [React Training](https://reacttraining.com).

-## Specific Assessment Requirements
-* Use React to build your application UI

-* All application state is managed by the Redux store.
-State-based props are mapped from the store rather than stored as component state.
-There are times in production environments when it is appropriate to have components own some part of their own state.
-Since the purpose of this project is to assess the ability to implement Redux in code, that is not an option available for this project.

 # Installing Dependencies and Running the application

 ### `npm install`